govau/service-manual/content/content-strategy/remove-content/get-approval-remove/evidence.md

 ---
 You may find some resistance when you want to remove content.
 This can be true especially if your agency hasn't done this before.

-Evidence will become clearer after your content audit (LINK).
+Evidence will become clearer after your [content audit](/content-strategy/content-auditing/).
 Some things you can use when you start to scope the need for removal are: using analytics to show the state of the content checking that the content has a user need checking that content supports business goals